-As of December 31, 2023, we had total assets of \$5.1 million and working capital of \$932,384.
-On February 16, 2024, we completed a public offering of 16,667,000 shares of our common stock, at an offering price of \$0.30 per share, in which we received net proceeds of approximately \$4.4 million, after deducting underwriter discounts and offering expenses.
-We believe that our cash on hand as of the date of this report will not be sufficient to cover our proposed plan of operations over the next 12 months.
+As of December 31, 2024, we had total assets of \$7.4 million and working capital of \$3.9 million.
+In January, 2025, we completed a public offering of 4,857,780 shares of our common stock, at an offering price of \$0.30 per share, in which we received net proceeds of approximately \$1.3 million, after deducting underwriter discounts and offering expenses, and February 2025 we completed a registered direct offering of 2,495,518 shares of our common stock, at an offering price of \$0.2785 per share, in which we received net proceeds of approximately \$695 thousand, after deducting placement agent commissions and offering expenses.
+After giving effect to both offerings, we believe that our cash on hand as of the date of this report will not be sufficient to cover our proposed plan of operations beyond six months from the date of this report.
 We intend to seek additional funds through various financing sources, including the sale of our equity, licensing fees for our technology and joint ventures with industry partners.
 In addition, we will consider alternatives to our current business plan that may enable us to achieve revenue producing operations and meaningful commercial success with a smaller amount of capital.
 However, there can be no guarantees that such funds will be available on commercially reasonable terms, if at all.
-If such financing is not available on satisfactory terms, we may be unable to further pursue our business plan and we may be unable to continue operations, in which case you may lose your entire investment.
+If such financing is not available on satisfactory terms, we may be unable required to scale back our proposed plan of operations and we may be unable to continue operations, in which case you may lose your entire investment.